yyc12345/YYCCommonplace/COMPILE.md

 ### GoogleTest

-GoogleTest is required if you need to build testbench.
+GoogleTest is required if you need to build test.
 If you don't need this please skip this chapter.

 We use GoogleTest v1.17.0.